At the Center, our job is to connect you with the people and resources you need on your lean journey. And we love what we do!

 Debbie earned her Associate’s Degree in Management Development from Fox Valley Technical College, where she is currently a member of the Business Management/Management Development Advisory Committee.

-Office CoordinatorArea of focus: Operations & Clinical Business Intelligence Network
+Office CoordinatorArea of focus: Customer Service & Clinical Business Intelligence Network

 Nina is responsible for the fulfillment of book and DVD orders from individuals, and domestic and international health organizations.
 She monitors and maintains all e-mail lists for Centerline, the Center’s monthly e-newsletter.
 Nina is in charge of all shipping functions and assists with supply orders.
 She also assists with administrative and office support tasks.